 Under the Employer Authority, the FMS will be required to support the participant to meet all state and federal statutory requirements through payroll processing.
-The FMS is selected through an administrative selection process.ii.
+The FMS is selected through an administrative selection process.

+ii.
 Payment for FMS.
 Specify how FMS entities are compensated for the administrative activities that they perform:

-The agent is paid a flat fee per check issued.
-Compensation to the payroll agent is fully state-funded. iii.
+The agent is paid a monthly service fee per participants.

+iii.
 Scope of FMS.
 Specify the scope of the supports that FMS entities provide (check each that applies):